maarkwilliams/Project4/README.md

 ![NothingSpecial Banner](documentation/feautures/nav-bar.png)

-Nothing Special is a full-stack e-commerce platform built with Django and Python on the backend, and HTML, CSS, and JavaScript on the frontend.
+Nothing Special is a full-stack e-commerce platform built using Django and Python on the backend, with HTML, CSS, JavaScript, and Bootstrap powering the frontend.
+It delivers a smooth shopping experience through clean UI, robust data handling, and secure payment integration with Stripe.

 [Visit NothingSpecial Here](https://nothingspecial-project4-7ae6e31facd5.herokuapp.com/)